 Whether you’re one to follow the latest trends or not, this selection of the most popular engagement rings for 2020 is sure to inspire you.
 Check them out below.

 In 2020, we may see more unconventional metals like blackened platinum being used in engagement rings.
-Rose gold is an excellent choice for the feminine bride, while yellow gold is making a comeback for both edgy and timeless engagement ring designs.
+Rose gold is an excellent choice for the feminine bride.
+Yellow gold is making a comeback for both edgy and timeless engagement ring designs.

 So is white gold and platinum now obsolete when it comes to being fashionable?
 Absolutely not.
-Both still look stunning paired with diamonds and sapphires, with platinum having the added advantage of being extremely hard-wearing and durable.
+Both still look stunning paired with diamonds and sapphires.
+Platinum has the added advantage of being extremely hard-wearing and durable.

-Engagement rings set with three stones have been popular for a while, especially since Prince Harry proposed to Meghan Markle with a timeless classic example of one.
-The three stones are said to symbolise a couple’s past, present and future, making this style utterly romantic.
+Engagement rings set with three stones have been popular for a while.
+This is especially true since Prince Harry proposed to Meghan Markle with a timeless classic example of one.
+The three stones are said to symbolise a couple’s past, present and future.
+This makes the trilogy style utterly romantic.
 This is a current trend that’s expected to continue into 2020 and beyond.

 Now here’s an engagement ring fit for a princess.
-Set in 18k white gold, it features a stunning 0.80-carat princess cut centre diamond, with two other, slightly smaller, princess cut diamonds on each side.
+Set in 18k yellow gold, it features a stunning 1.0 carat round brilliant cut centre diamond, with two other, slightly smaller, round cut diamonds on each side.

 According to Harper’s Bazaar, a leading fashion magazine, Georgian-inspired ring designs are likely to be seen in 2020.
 The characteristics of Georgian jewellery include intricate metalwork and gem cutting styles like the table cut (square) and rose cut (round with a flat back and domed top).